 Helps With Rebuilding

 A hurricane can lead to the destruction of homes.
-Most people lose everything, and they would need to rebuild to get things back to normal, and without resources, that would be difficult.
+Most people lose everything, and they would need to rebuild to get things back to normal, and without resources, that would not be easy.

 Donating funds will offer survivors immediate assistance, such as food, shelter, water, and medicine.
 It will also fund longer-term assistance to aid residents in their recovery and rebuilding.
 All donations will be used solely to help victims of these tragedies.